Capital City: Reykjavík

 Akureyri is the second largest city.
 If you’re looking for great scenery and surroundings, this might be the town for you.
 It is in the north part of the country and you have a bigger chance of seeing the Northern lights there than you do in Reykjavík.

-Selfoss is merely 48km southeast from the capital.
+Selfoss is merely 48km southeast of the capital.
 If you’re looking for a more peaceful place but still be close to the big city, Selfoss may be for you.
 If you don’t mind the drive, you can even live in the countryside and work in the capital.

 How to become an Icelandic resident